WSUCEG-7140/Team-Beta/meeting_minutes/Standup_meeting3.md

 I am still working on Issue #70 (Create a style sheet for Quiz Page), once I am done with this issue, I will pick Issue #73 (Create a html code for Quiz Page).

 Mohana Kavya Chunduri:
-I have completed working on doxy file and updated standup meeting-1 and merged the code to main branch.
+I have completed working on Issue #49 (Create a deoxy file) and updated standup meeting-1 and merged them to main branch.
 System is working as expected.
 I will pick Issue #29 (Testing the data)

 Bharat Goru          :
 I am still working on Issue #28(Training the data model) and also working on on Issue #104(Create a backend code using python).